The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Introduction

-We aim at estimating the turnover rate due to acquisitions, which we find to be 20\%, in line with \citet{Ernst2000} and \citet{Ranft2000}.
-Therefore we contribute to the literature on the consequences of a firm's acquisition on R\&D productivity by providing further evidence that \acp{ma} have a detrimental effect on the retention of the inventive labor force.
+In our analysis we aim at estimating the turnover rate due to takeovers, which we find to be 13.5\% in the five years after the event, in line with \citet{Ernst2000} and \citet{Ranft2000}.
+We also analyze the causal impact of takeovers on inventors' patent production and find that the citation-weighted number of patents decreased by 35\%.
+We show that more inventors stop producing patents after takeovers.
+In general, inventors who remain with the acquiring firm suffer a larger loss, but the effect is mitigated by the inventors' experience, technological overlap and lower technological specificity to the target firm's knowledge.

-The remainder of this work is structured as follows.
-In Section~\ref{sec:acquisitions_and_their_impact_on_employee_retention} we discuss the extant literature on employee turnover and \acp{ma}.
-Section~\ref{sec:ma:data} introduces the various data sets we merge to perform our analysis.
-The empirical strategy is presented in Section~\ref{sub:experimantal_setup}, as well as the various steps involved in our matching procedure.
-Section~\ref{sub:estimation} describes our main results.
-Finally, we discuss the results, their importance, how they fit in the extant literature and the limitations of this study in Section~\ref{sec:discussion}.
+Our paper complements the literature on the consequences of a firm's acquisition on R\&D productivity by providing compelling evidence that M\&As have a detrimental effect on R\&D productivity and how inventors can better cope with these traumatic events.